 I truly believe that God has great things in store for the future of Back to the Bible, and I'm humbled to be part of it.
 It's my prayer that you'll join me in Back to the Bible's mission to teach the Word of God and help men and women everywhere grow in their relationship with Jesus Christ.

 Ron Moore was born and raised in Perry, Oklahoma--also the place where he and his wife, Lori, met and married in 1980.
 Ron and Lori have four children: Brittany, and her husband, Josiah; Garrison, and his wife, Sarah; Lara, and her soon-to-be-husband, DJ; and Mackenzie, a sophomore at Liberty University.
-They also have one granddaughter, Leah, born to Garrison and Sarah.
+They also have two grandchildren, Leah and Gordon, born to Garrison and Sarah.

 For the past 25 years, Ron has served as senior pastor of The Bible Chapel, a multisite church with 4,000 people meeting at four campuses throughout the Pittsburgh, Pennsylvania, area.
 Before joining Back to the Bible, Ron's teaching was heard each weekday on a national program called The Journey.